 - 1 cup finely grated parmigiana cheese (I use Parmigiana Reggiano)

-- 1/4 cup fresh basil leaves, slivered
+- 1/4 cup fresh slivered basil leaves, optional garnish

 - Caramelize the Vegetables: In the same skillet, pour out all the fat and add 2 tablespoon of olive oil and the carrots and mushrooms.
 Cook, over medium heat, for 12-15 minutes, stirring frequently and pressing them down into the pan with the back of a spatula, until they’re lightly browned and caramelized.
 Sprinkle with a little salt and pepper and add them to the sauce.